HomNarasimha/LifeSkills/Grit_and_Growth_Mindset.md

 * Honor the struggle and cultivate a healthy mindset.

 ## 5. What are your ideas to take action and build Growth Mindset?
+I will try to cultivate an Internal Locus of control.
+Trusting the process rather than focusing on outcomes by celebrating efforts, not the results.
+Always open for a fresh start whenever a setback or failure occurs.
+Continuous self-evaluation about goals and the process I am following.
+Being courageous in every situation and ready to work hard for better outcomes.